 Yodelay-i-tee!
 In 1839 a Swiss singing group the Tyrolese Rainer Family toured the USA.
 Their Alpine harmonies and yodeling inspired the formation of like minded singing groups in rural America.
 In the 1840s there was a yodeling craze in America ... of course, the 'field hollers' of the slaves were well known and involved the same mix of long, loud, musical shouts, rising and falling and breaking into falsetto ...

-Roy Acuff (1903-92) and his Crazy Tennesseans, was a veteran of Ole Opry for 50 years who sang mountain style with his 'Smokey Mountain Boys', often tearful with his Dobro guitar with a metal resonating plate.
+Roy Acuff (1903-92) and his Crazy Tennesseans, was a veteran of WSM Grand Ole Opry for 50 years, perhaps the 1st GOO star?
+He was from the Bible Belt, he sang church & mountain style with his 'Smokey Mountain Boys', often tearful with his Dobro guitar with a metal resonating plate.
 A staunch traditionalist, probably the most popular ever.
 'Wabash Canonball'.

 Gene Autry (1907-98) the singing cowboy from Texas.
 Recorded with Columbia in 1929, made a name in Hollywood and ran a publishing business.
 'Back in the Saddle Again' 1935, 'Rudolph the Red Nosed Reindeer' 1949.